In fact, it was one of the perhaps one of the most dead-on CI told-you saws that I've had in the last six months.

 Now, all these people are going to try to do opinion.

-What they don't understand is the reason their circulation is plummeting, the reason their ad revenue is plummeting is precisely because they have been doing opinion disguises news, and it's opinion that a lot of people Don't want.
+What they don't understand is the reason their circulation is plummeting, the reason their ad revenue is plummeting, is precisely because they have been doing opinion disguises news, and it's opinion that a lot of people don't want.

-It parrots the Democrat Party line, whatever it is, because I don't need the LA Times and the Chicago Tribune for this.
+It means I don't need the LA Times and Chicago Tribune for this.

-So it is amazing what is happening here.
+So, it is amazing what is happening here.

 A well-known, at least in the business, broadcast genius is now running the Tribune newspaper.

-Oh, it greats every time Michaels or his underlings send a memo out there, they just gnash their teeth on this.
+Oh, it grates every time Michaels or his underlings send a memo out there.

-So Ron Fournier running AP said, okay, we're going to stick opinion in our news stories now to help people out.
+So, Ron Fournier, running AP, said, Okay, we're going to stick opinion in our news stories now to help people out.

 People don't want that.

-People it when it comes to journalism, if somebody's going to say that they are a journalist or that their enterprises journalism, people rightly have expectations that it's going to be informative.
+When it comes to journalism, if somebody's going to say that they are a journalist or that their enterprise is journalism, people rightly have expectations that it's going to be informative, that it's going to be news, that it's not going to have opinion laced subtly or overtly throughout the piece.

-Apparently they have now discovered that he was he was betting on games and and perhaps was fixing games he called in order for his own men.
+Yet, have you, there's a there's a story out there, this this uh NBA ref Tem Donaghy apparently they have now discovered that he was he was betting on games and and perhaps was fixing games he called in order for his own men.

 Is that about right, Brian?

-He they found out that he's been talking to another ref during all this.
+They found out that he's been talking to another ref during all this.

 There might be another ref involved.